Create Indexed Views

 The user that executes CREATE INDEX must be the owner of the view.

 When you create the index, the IGNORE_DUP_KEY option must be set to OFF (the default setting).

 Tables must be referenced by two-part names, schema**.**tablename in the view definition.

-Common language runtime (CLR) functions can appear in the select list of the view, but can't be part of the definition of the clustered index key.
-CLR functions can't appear in the WHERE clause of the view or the ON clause of a JOIN operation in the view.
+Common language runtime (CLR) functions can appear in the select list of the view, but cannot be part of the definition of the clustered index key.
+CLR functions cannot appear in the WHERE clause of the view or the ON clause of a JOIN operation in the view.